How We Categorize Our Trades in 3 Buckets

 3. Special Situation Trades

-Every so often, the market gifts us something unique — a temporary mispricing, structural dislocation, or behavioral overreaction.
+Every so often, the market gifts us something unique such as temporary mispricings, structural dislocation, or behavioral overreaction such as an overreaction to a news report.

 These setups often have a clear catalyst and finite window.
 They require timing but the payoff profile can be exceptional.